-RAMJO recommends that the federal government, in collaboration with the states, leads the development of a comprehensive National Adverse Events Management Plan (incorporating a Drought Management Plan for the Murray Darling Basin) to plan for, mitigate and manage impacts to the food bowl.
+RAMJO recommends that the Federal Government, in collaboration with the States, leads the development of a comprehensive National Adverse Events Management Plan (incorporating a Drought Management Plan for the Murray Darling Basin) to plan for, mitigate and manage impacts to the food bowl.
 This should include forecast risks such as a changing climate, reduced flows and unanticipated events that impact food security and local employment.
-Agreed actions in the plan should be resourced through a permanent fund (Sovereign Wealth Fund) and should facilitate relief and foster agricultural innovation.
+Agreed actions in the plan should be resourced through a permanent fund and should facilitate relief and drive agricultural innovation.

-The RAMJO Water Security Sub-Committee has considered the following concepts and options which might address key elements of Drought preparedness that are sub-optimal as they relate to our communities and industries.
+The RAMJO Water Security Sub-Committee have considered the following concepts and options which might address key elements of Drought that are sub-optimal as they relate to our communities and industries.